 Check here to see what new healthcare data we are researching and the latest enhancements we are making to our customer data:

 As of 1 April 2020, following a series of mergers, there are now 135 CCGs in England.
 This is a significant milestone in the journey towards integrated care.
-Wilmington Healthcare’s customer data covers these organisational changes we have also updated our England Commissioning Map to reflect the new shape of the CCG landscape.
+Wilmington Healthcare’s customer data covers these organisational changes and we have also updated our England Commissioning Map to reflect the new shape of the CCG landscape.

 We have significantly increased the coverage of our private hospital data.
 We have over 15,000 key decision makers and clinical staff within private hospitals and private hospital headquarters.
 Including, coverage of doctors working in a number of therapy areas such as oncology, trauma & orthopedics, respiratory, urology, ophthalmology and many more.

 Our data in this area is fully updated and validated – giving you both insight on and access to key decision makers in the private healthcare sector.

 Cancer Alliances and Radiotherapy Networks

 We hold contact data on all cancer alliances and cancer alliance board members.
 We can also identify cancer alliance stakeholders by sub specialty, across 26 cancer types.